Prague – At the Very Center of Europe

 Surrounding its perimeter is the 14th century Hunger Wall defenses built during the 1361 famine by Emperor Charles IV, some say to alleviate the plight of the poor during this time but most likely for defense.

 You can either take the funicular railway up the mountain or walk along its illuminated pathways, something that looks particularly cool at dusk.
 The funicular dates from 1891, along with many other structures on Petřín it was built for the 1891 Prague exhibition.
-The hill is featured prominently in Franz Kafka‘s short story “Description of a Struggle” and not so prominantly in Milan Kundera’s novel The Unbearable Lightness of Being.
+The hill is featured prominently in Franz Kafka‘s short story “Description of a Struggle” and not so prominently in Milan Kundera’s novel The Unbearable Lightness of Being.

-Built in 1892 the 63.5 metres (208 ft), cast-iron tower offers sublime views of the landscape below if you wish to climb it.
+Built in 1892 the 63.5 meters (208 ft), cast-iron tower offers sublime views of the landscape below if you wish to climb it.
 This is especially true for castle hill to the north of the old town to its east.

 However my favorite view is that of the church of St Lawrence looking at the old town.